Youtube Facebook Twitter Instagram

-The indigenous tribes of the Jagera, Giabal and Jarowair people inhabited the Darling Downs for at least 40,000 years before European settlement.
-Estimations place the indigenous population pre-settlement from 1500 to 2500 people.
-The Jagara people were of the foothills and escarpment, Giabal were of the Toowoomba area and the Jarowair were of the northern areas towards and including the Bunya Mountains.
+The Indigenous tribes of the Jagera, Giabal and Jarowair people inhabited the Darling Downs for at least 40,000 years before European settlement.
+Estimations place the Indigenous population pre-settlement from 1500 to 2500 people.
+The Jagera people were of the foothills and escarpment, Giabal were of the Toowoomba area and the Jarowair were of the northern areas towards and including the Bunya Mountains.

-When Europeans settled in the area the festival was seen as a threat as such a large and organised group of indigenous people frightened the settlers.
-In the early period of European settlement in the Darling Downs the only official government charity event aimed at aiding the indigenous population was the annual Queen's Birthday blanket distribution and Dalby was the main site for the distribution to the Northern Downs for many decades following 1860.
+When Europeans settled in the area, the festival was seen as a threat as such a large and organised group of Indigenous people frightened the settlers.
+In the early period of European settlement in the Darling Downs, the only official government charity event aimed at aiding the Indigenous population was the annual Queen's Birthday blanket distribution.
+Dalby was the main site for the distribution to the Northern Downs for many decades following 1860.
 In 1866 blanket day coincided with the Bunya festival.
-The settlers were uncomfortable with the large number of indigeneous people and so, in an attempt to intimidate the tribes, police arrested two alleged cattle thieves - resulting in one arrest and one fatality.
-This brutal tactic employed by police was praised by the Justice of Police in Dalby in a letter later written to Sub-Inspector Applejohn as 'ostensibly an attempt to capture Yorkey (the name of the indigenous man killed in the arrest) but really more to intimidate and disperse the gathering'.
-This exemplifies the harsh treatment indigenous people faced at that time and continued to face for many more years.
+The settlers were uncomfortable with a large number of Indigenous people and so, in an attempt to intimidate the tribes, police arrested two alleged cattle thieves - resulting in one arrest and one fatality.
+This brutal tactic employed by police was praised by the Justice of Police in Dalby in a letter later written to Sub-Inspector Applejohn as 'ostensibly an attempt to capture Yorkey (the name of the Indigenous man killed in the arrest) but really more to intimidate and disperse the gathering'.
+This exemplifies the harsh treatment Indigenous people faced at that time and continued to face for many more years.

-Evidence accumulated from oral, written and historical sources indicates the survival of descendants from the original Darling Downs Aborigines – although not of full descent Jerry Jerome became the first Aboriginal boxing champion in 1913 and is of Giabal/Jarowair descent.
-On 20 October, 2000, a list of attendees at the Jerry Jerome plaque-unveiling ceremony contains eighteen signatures from people who identify themselves as descendents of the Giabal people.
+Evidence accumulated from oral, written and historical sources indicates the survival of descendants from the original Darling Downs Aborigines – although not of full descent, Jerry Jerome became the first Aboriginal boxing champion in 1913 and is of Giabal/Jarowair descent.
+On 20 October 2000, a list of attendees at the Jerry Jerome plaque-unveiling ceremony contains 18 signatures from people who identify themselves as descendants of the Giabal people.

 The 1993 Native Title Act was a legal dismissal of the original belief of terra nullius (the belief that pre-colonial Australia was unoccupied) meaning that Australian society now recognised that Aborigines originally owned the land.
-This meant that the Indigenous people could claim ownership and gain access to their traditional sacred sites and on 9 September, 2000, Matt Foley, the Queensland Attorney-General, ceremoniously returned to the Wakka Wakka, Warra and Jarowair people the ownership of the initiation site of the Meringindan Aboriginal Reserve.
+This meant that the Indigenous people could claim ownership and gain access to their traditional sacred sites.
+On 9 September 2000, Matt Foley, the Queensland Attorney-General, ceremoniously returned to the Wakka Wakka, Warra and Jarowair people the ownership of the initiation site of the Meringandan Aboriginal Reserve.
 Like the rest of Australia, relationships between white and Indigenous Australians on the Darling Downs are being repaired and a mutual understanding of cultures is being gained.
-The acknowledgment of the lie of terra nullius as well as Prime Minister Kevin Rudd's 'Sorry' speech (recognizing the wrongdoings committed against the Aborigines) in 2008 were steps toward the ultimate goal of reconciliation between Australia's Indigenous and Non-Indigenous people.
+The acknowledgment of the lie of terra nullius as well as Prime Minister Kevin Rudd's 'Sorry' speech in 2008 (recognizing the wrongdoings committed against the Aborigines) were steps toward the ultimate goal of reconciliation between Australia's Indigenous and Non-Indigenous people.